 Because not only the bias parameters but also the bias itself is conditional on measured confounders that have been adjusted for in the estimation of the observed effects, we did not explicitly include as one of the random variables in the numerical search.
 Instead, we assumed, as we do throughout the text, that we are working within strata of .

-More details can be found in section 2 of the eAppendix; http://links.lww.com/EDE/B559.
-R code can also be found in the eAppendix; http://links.lww.com/EDE/B559.
+More details can be found in section 2 of the eAppendix; https://links.lww.com/EDE/B559.
+R code can also be found in the eAppendix; https://links.lww.com/EDE/B559.

 As expected, the bound computed with the appropriate parameters was always greater than or equal to the bias.
-We found that in 99.3% of simulation settings, the value calculated using the parameter did indeed also bound the bias (eTable 1; http://links.lww.com/EDE/B559).
-However, we did not discover any complete characterization that distinguished the failed bounds from the successes, although they occurred more frequently when the bias was larger (eTable 2; http://links.lww.com/EDE/B559).
-On average, the bound constructed with the alternative parameter was weaker than the true bound (eFigure 1; http://links.lww.com/EDE/B559), but overall effects corrected by both bounds had relatively similar distributions (eFigure2; http://links.lww.com/EDE/B559).
+We found that in 99.3% of simulation settings, the value calculated using the parameter did indeed also bound the bias (eTable 1; https://links.lww.com/EDE/B559).
+However, we did not discover any complete characterization that distinguished the failed bounds from the successes, although they occurred more frequently when the bias was larger (eTable 2; https://links.lww.com/EDE/B559).
+On average, the bound constructed with the alternative parameter was weaker than the true bound (eFigure 1; https://links.lww.com/EDE/B559), but overall effects corrected by both bounds had relatively similar distributions (eFigure2; https://links.lww.com/EDE/B559).
 When the alternative bound did fail, the residual bias after correcting with it was generally small.
-Over 80% of the time, the corrected effect was less than 1.2 times as great as the true effect (eFigure 3; http://links.lww.com/EDE/B559).
-On the risk difference scale, the remaining bias was less than 0.02 around 50% of the time that the bound failed (eTable 4; http://links.lww.com/EDE/B559).
+Over 80% of the time, the corrected effect was less than 1.2 times as great as the true effect (eFigure 3; https://links.lww.com/EDE/B559).
+On the risk difference scale, the remaining bias was less than 0.02 around 50% of the time that the bound failed (eTable 4; https://links.lww.com/EDE/B559).

 We found similar results when we varied the data-generating distribution.
 Although the distributions we assumed for the variables are unlikely to directly reflect reality, the few situations in which the bound failed were unremarkable and did not appear more likely to occur in practice than those in which the bound held.
-In section 4 of the eAppendix; http://links.lww.com/EDE/B559, we consider continuous and as well as derive conditions under which other alternative bounds will hold.
+In section 4 of the eAppendix; https://links.lww.com/EDE/B559, we consider continuous and as well as derive conditions under which other alternative bounds will hold.

 These results support the claim that this sensitivity analysis technique can, at least roughly, be based on the proposed strength of the relationship between an unmeasured confounder and the mediator, which better matches intuition about the source and size of confounding.
 When unmeasured confounding is suspected, bounds can be computed by researchers or readers with values for that seem reasonable for a given situation in order to see how bias of that magnitude would affect the direct and indirect effects.

 It is also possible to calculate the minimum size of the two parameters that would be necessary to completely explain away a direct or indirect effect.
 This is essentially a mediational analogue to the E-value to assess robustness to unmeasured confounding for total effects.4 For an observed natural direct or indirect effect risk ratio of magnitude , this is given by1,4

 If both of the parameters are at least as large as the mediational E-value, conditional on the measured confounders, it is possible that unmeasured confounding is entirely responsible for a direct or indirect effect, and that effect is truly null.
 The mediational E-value expression applies exactly to the sensitivity analysis parameters and approximately, as above, to the parameters and .

 As an example, Oberg et al5 examined the indirect effect of fertility treatment on preterm birth mediated through multiple gestations (Figure).
 They estimated an indirect effect risk ratio of 1.55 (95% confidence interval [CI]: 1.52, 1.59).
 The mediational E-value for the estimate is 2.47, and for the limit of the CI closest to the null, it is 2.41.
 We are then able to make statements of the form, “To completely explain away the observed indirect effect, an unmeasured confounder associated with both multiple gestations and preterm birth with approximate risk ratios of 2.47-fold each, above and beyond the measured covariates, could suffice, but weaker confounding could not.
 To shift the confidence interval to the null, an unmeasured confounder associated with both multiple gestations and preterm birth with approximate risk ratios of 2.41-fold each, above and beyond the measured covariates, could suffice, but weaker confounding could not.”